CodeWithAloha/docs/PROJECTS.md

 1. You get to work on a project that you are passionate about.
 You also get to decide project direction and priorities.
 2. You can gain project management experience.
 You will be responsible for managing the project and the people working on it.

+## Recognizing Project Volunteers

+A list of project volunteers are recognized on the [group's website](https://codewithaloha.org/).
+This list is updated automatically in a few different ways:

+1. If you are a member of the Code With Aloha GitHub organization, and have contributed to a project listed in the [`REPOSITORIES_NAMES`](https://github.com/CodeWithAloha/website/blob/834177a0792f0d362bfc101dc38511b769ad8a49/.github/workflows/contributors.yml#L12) array in the [website repository](https://github.com/codewithaloha/website), you will be automatically added to the list of contributors.
+1. For non-GitHub contributors (e.g. non-technical contributors), you can be added to the list as well. `CodeWithAloha` supports the [All Contributors specification](https://allcontributors.org/), and you can be added to the list by adding a comment to the issue or pull request that you contributed to.
+For example, if you contributed to the `CodeWithAloha/website` repository, you can add a comment to the issue or pull request that you contributed to with the following message: `@all-contributors please add @yourusername for [type of contribution]`.
+The bot will then add you to the list of contributors.